Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Proofs of Theorem B and variations

 We first look at the case when $X$ is smooth, which is due to Ein-Lazarsfeld \cite{EL}.

-\begin{thm} Let $X$ be a smooth projective variety, let $L\to X$ be an ample line bundle, and let $A\to X$ is a line bundle that is either ample or big and nef.
+\begin{thm} Let $X$ be a smooth projective variety, let $L\to X$ be an ample Hermitian line bundle, and let $A\to X$ be a line bundle that is either ample or big and nef.
 Moreover, let $f_1,\ldots,f_m$ be global holomorphic sections of $L$, and let $\phi$ be a global section of where $s\ge \min(m,n+1)$.
 If

 on $X$, then there are holomorphic sections $q_j$ of $L^{\otimes (s-1)}\otimes K_X \otimes A$ such that

 \end{thm}

 Let $\J_f$ be the ideal sheaf generated by $f_j$ and assume that the associated distinguished varieties $Z_k$ have multiplicities $r_k$, cf., Section~\ref{dist}.
 If $\phi$ vanishes to (at least) order $r_k\mu$ at a generic point on $Z_k$ for each $k$, then \eqref{bs} holds, cf., Section~\ref{dist}, and thus we have